khrome/Midas.js/README.md

 Midas.js
 ===========

-The Midas.js library is a set of parsers for various formats in JS(currently XML, INI, .properties and Smarty).
+The Midas.js library is a set of parsers for various formats in JS(currently XML, INI, .properties, CSS and Smarty).
 I hope they're useful to you.

 ![Screenshot](http://patternweaver.com/Midas/Midas.js.png)